money bubble factors

 In smaller-field tournaments, the hard bubble is when every remaining player except for one will make the money.
 In a large field event that pays hundreds or thousands of players (like the World Series of Poker Main Event), the hard bubble can refer to when all but a few players will make the money.

-Note: All of the following advice was taken from a videos in the Road to Victory course, which is an absolute tournament master class created by Darren Elias and Nick Petrangelo..
+Note: All of the following advice was taken from a video in the Road to Victory course, which is an absolute tournament master class created by Darren Elias and Nick Petrangelo.

-Don’t miss this opportunity to learn strategic secrets from elite pros at a huge discount.
+Don’t miss this opportunity to learn strategic secrets from elite pros.
 Learn more here!

 Factor #1: Field Size